Women's outfitweekend

 Do

-• Size up if between for the boxy proportion
+• Size for the boxy drop-shoulder proportion

-• Let the indigo fade naturally
+• Let the fabric fade — that's the charm

 • Choose 100% silk or silk-blend